christophstrasen/SceneBuilder/readme.md

 [Steam Workshop → SceneBuilder [b42]](https://steamcommunity.com/sharedfiles/filedetails/?id=3594105442)

-> Do **not** copy this repo into your mod but use it as a required dependency instead.

 ---

 SceneBuilder lets modders **spawn in-world scenes** in a **declarative** fashion — corpses, containers, clutter, blood, and more — using a Lua DSL.